Ukraine

 • Injuries & traumas (with % of compensation according to the Table of traumas) / Temporary disability (fixed % of compensation per day of disability)

-• Critical illnesses (cancer, heart attack, brain attack, and the like), the list from 6 up to 32 illnesses
+• Critical illnesses (cancer, heart attack, brain attack, and the like), the list ranges from 6 to 32 illnesses

 Premiums are usually paid by the employer, and costs depend on the group size, occupation, gender, and age of each employee.